Punctuation

 I mention above that a dot marks the end of a word, without discussing when a word ends.
 There are two types of difficult case: the first when words are too long, and the second when words are too short.

 A famous example of the first is German, which seems to have very long words.
 The rule of thumb for Musa is to split the word in front of every stressed syllable, whether the stress is primary or secondary, even though only the last is inflected.
-For example, the Viennese company DDSG stands for Donaudampfschiffahrtsgesellschaft, which is currently spelled as one word, even though its abbreviation breaks it up into Donau Dampf Schiffahrts Gesellschaft (Danube Steam Shipping Company).
+For example, the Viennese company DDSG stands for Donaudampfschifffahrtsgesellschaft, which is currently spelled as one word, even though its abbreviation breaks it up into Donau Dampf Schifffahrts Gesellschaft (Danube Steam Shipping Company).
 The three final words each start with "secondary" stress, but Musa would spell them as individual words, even though only the last is inflected.

 In English, we distinguish between a greenhouse and a green house, and here again, stress is a good indicator of the word boundary.
 But there are languages without (lexical) stress, like French, or with words with more than one stressed syllable, like Swedish, so stress isn't a definitive marker.
 In general, lexical items usually have their own words.
 Green and house each have their own meanings, but the meaning of greenhouse can't be predicted from them: it's its own word.